Duke of Swabia

 The Dukes of Swabia were the rulers of the Duchy of Swabia during the Middle Ages.
 Swabia was one of the five stem duchies of the medieval German kingdom, and its dukes were thus among the most powerful magnates of Germany.
 The most notable family to rule Swabia was the Hohenstaufen family, who held it, with a brief interruption, from 1079 until 1268.
-For much of this period, the Hohenstaufen were also Holy Roman Emperors.
-With the death of Conradin, the last Hohenstaufen duke, the duchy itself disintegrated, although King Rudolf I attempted to revive it for his Habsburg family in the late-13th century.
+For much of that period, the Hohenstaufen were also Holy Roman Emperors.
+With the death of Conradin, the last Duke of Hohenstaufen, the duchy itself disintegrated although King Rudolf I attempted to revive it for his Habsburg family in the late 13th century.